Student Event Risk Management Program (SERM)

 • Event Planning Resources

-The ‘PEO Process’ and ‘Event Planning’ training workshops are available through a ‘live’ or ‘pre-recorded’ ‘Webinar’ format.
-Benefits include (a) no need to train campus personnel on workshop content (b) no travel costs involved for Ian McGregor to deliver Workshops on-site.
+Benefits of purchasing these training Webinars include (a) no need to train campus personnel on workshop content (b) no travel costs involved for on-site delivery (c) no staff travel costs to external conferences.